-^{1.} December 30, 2018, figures have been restated to reflect the impact of the implementation of IFRS 16 Leases.
-Financial information prior to December 30, 2018, has not been restated for the impact of the implementation of IFRS 16 Leases.
+1. December 30, 2018, figures have been restated to reflect the implementation of IFRS 16 Leases.
+Financial information prior to December 30, 2018, has not been restated for the implementation of IFRS 16 Leases.

-^{2.} In the financial year ended January 1, 2017, an additional €1,001 million was returned to shareholders through a capital repayment.
+2. In the financial year ended January 1, 2017, an additional €1,001 million was returned to shareholders through a capital repayment.

-ERM principal risk profile 72 principal risks and uncertainties 74
+ERM principal risk profile72principal risks and uncertainties74